 It’s effective at reducing benzene, toluene, and trichloroethylene.

 You can find out more information about this plant and purchase it here.

 Peace lilies have beautiful white flowers, with large green leaves.
 The peace lily is similar to the nerve plant, where you want to let the soil become dry to the touch between waterings and it doesn’t like direct sunlight.

 These are great for removing formaldehyde, xylene, toluene and ammonia.
 The Peace Lily is toxic, so be careful if you have pets or kids.
 You can purchase this here.

 3. Mother in Law’s Tongue or Snake Plant

 It is a very hardy plant that you will have a hard time killing.
 It can do well in bright light as well as dim light.

 I have one of these plants and it has done amazingly great.
-I’m not the greatest at watering plants consistently – seems like if I water them a lot I kill them, but then it becomes easy to forget to water them at all.
+I’m not the greatest at watering indoor plants consistently – seems like if I water them a lot I kill them, but then if I space out watering, it becomes easy to forget to water them at all.
 My other plants will start to droop if I don’t water them often enough – this plant still looks perfectly healthy if it’s been longer than it should have between waterings.
 Perfect for those of us who don’t have a green thumb.

 The snake plant is good for removing formaldehyde, benzene, trichloroethylene, xylene, toluene, and ammonia.
 At night the snake plant is also great for consuming carbon dioxide and releasing oxygen, so it’s a great plant to add to your bedroom.
 Beware that this plant is toxic.